Teacher Education Assistance for College and Higher Education Grant Program (TEACH)

 For more information, select this link FACT SHEET No Child Left Behind Flexibility: Highly Qualified Teachers or visit http://www2.ed.gov/nclb/methods/teachers/hqtflexibility.html.

 Schools serving low-income students include any elementary or secondary school that is listed in the Department of Education Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.

-Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve.
+Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve or Repay.